Naltrexone: 7 things you should know

 - Naltrexone is available in combination with morphine to prevent the misuse of morphine.
 Naltrexone blocks feelings of well-being that can contribute to the abuse of morphine.

 - Naltrexone is available as oral tablets and an extended-release IM injectable preparation.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Nausea, a headache, depression, fatigue, insomnia, anxiety, and sleepiness are the most common side effects reported.
 Generally, naltrexone is well-tolerated in people who are genuinely opioid-free.
-May cause liver damage when taken at higher than recommended dosages.

 - People who are dependent on opiate drugs should stop taking the opioid seven to ten days prior to starting naltrexone.
 Treatment with naltrexone should not be attempted otherwise.